Frequently Asked Questions

 - What makes us the best?

 - Simply put, we are the biggest and the best at what we do.
 In terms of World War II tours, no one comes close to offering the quality and quantity you get from us.
 Year around, you can find a guaranteed departure on one of our truly all-inclusive tours.
-Our tour hosts and guides are historians who have practiced their craft.
+Our tour managers and local guides are professionals who have practiced their craft.
 All of our hotels and restaurants are tried and true, and our local knowledge is readily apparent.
-We have offices in the US and Europe, and our entire staff speaks fluent English.
+We have offices in the U.S. and Europe, and our entire staff speaks fluent English.
 Book with us and you will feel the Procom difference.
 Our secure and guaranteed payment systems allow you to shop online with utmost confidence.
 All of our departures and prices are guaranteed and we have years of consistent delivery to back up that claim.
 Moreover, credit card companies carry joint responsibility for service guarantees, which provides a second layer of protection if you pay with a credit card.
 We carry mandatory surety bonds and insurance against liability claims.
 In short, you are safe with us.

 - Why shouldn't I do this on my own?